coderanger/coderanger.net/content/posts/chef-mailing-list.md

 `discourse.chef.io`.
 I can only relate second-hand as to the internal process within Chef Software, but from discussions with Nathen my understanding is that this was not announced within Chef Software either, and was being run as a personal project between Nathen and the Discourse team directly.
-I will point out this was also the day before the Chef Community Summit in Seattle, during which many people were away from their laptops for conference sessions or socializing with friends.
-I actually found out about the migration while on a train from Seattle airport to the Chef offices.
+This was also the day before the Chef Community Summit in Seattle, during which many people were away from their laptops for conference sessions or socializing with friends.
 From what I can tell reconstructing the history, the migration was almost entirely handled by the Discourse staff team, not Chef Software.
-Things had been in motion for some time, so the change on the 13th was Nathen requesting everyone pull their various triggers to finalize the migration.
+Things had been in motion for some time, so the change on the 13th was requesting everyone pull their various triggers to finalize the migration.

 As to why the decision was made to go forward with Discourse, I can't say.
 It had been pointed out as a potential option after the previous migration, but it is unclear to what degree other options were considered and what the process was.
+I'm hopeful the forthcoming Chef Software blog post will have more information on this front.

 # What Went Wrong